edikkesh/Open3D/README.md

 Open3D is an open-source library that supports rapid development of software that deals with 3D data.
 The Open3D frontend exposes a set of carefully selected data structures and algorithms in both C++ and Python.
 The backend is highly optimized and is set up for parallelization.
 We welcome contributions from the open-source community.

+A clone of the Open3D repository with extended functionality of finding connected components by color in triangle mesh

 ## New or modified files
 	CMakeLists.txt
 	examples/Cpp/CMakeLists.txt